RonakSharma1/Distance_Measurement/README.md

-# MENTION THE NAME OF REPOSITORY FOR UNDISTORTION IN THE COMMENTS IN THE SCRIPT and video

 # Aim
 This algorithm overlays a line of specified length(in cm) on an image.
 The length of line, slope and starting point are provided by the user through a GUI.